Skip to content

 Buying options:

-You’ll find hexagonal screws and bolts often in HVAC equipment, so keep hex keys (also called Allen wrenches) in your tool bag.
+You’ll often find hexagonal screws and bolts in HVAC equipment, so keep hex keys (also known as Allen wrenches) in your tool bag.

 Buying options: